Ranxin2023/NLP_Demo/readme.md

 - **Common Use**: Information extraction, binary text classification.
 - **Pros**: Interpretable, easy to visualize.

+#### Random Forests
+- **Type**: Ensemble learning (collection of decision trees).
+- **How it works**: Builds multiple decision trees and averages their results to improve accuracy and reduce overfitting.
+- **Common Use**: Named entity recognition, sentiment classification.
+- **Pros**: More accurate and stable than a single decision tree.
+#### Transfomer
+- **Type**: Attention-based deep learning architecture.
+- **How it works**: Uses self-attention to weigh the importance of each word in a sentence relative to others.
+- **Common Use**: BERT, GPT, and similar models for classification, translation, Q&A, summarization.
+- **Pros**: State-of-the-art results; captures long-range dependencies better than LSTMs/RNNs.
 ### 11. Transfomers
 #### What is transformer in NLP
 The Transformer is a deep learning architecture introduced in the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
 It has become the foundation of modern NLP models like BERT, GPT, and RoBERTa.